BBC Sport: Darts

 The BBC covered the BDO World Championships from its inception in 1978 until 2016.
 In February 2016, it was announced that the BBC would cover the inaugural Professional Darts Corporation-sanctioned Champions League of Darts and as a consequence, its 38-year association with the British Darts Organisation came to an end.
 The BBC also covered the BDO Winmau World Masters from 2001 to 2010 but this coverage was lost to ESPN.

 Tennis

 The BBC broadcast the French Open for many decades until it lost the rights to the tournament to ITV in 2012.
 The BBC had only shown very limited coverage of the event, often only showing the finals and then sometimes only as highlights.

-The BBC has a joint deal with Eurosport to show all of Britain's Davis Cup matches for three years to 2017, with coverage predominately broadcast on BBC Two and the Red Button but after the ITF launch the new Davis Cup format in 2019, the BBC lost the FTA rights to Eurosport.
+The BBC has a joint deal with Eurosport to show all of Britain's Davis Cup matches for three years to 2017, with coverage predominantly broadcast on BBC Two and the Red Button but after the ITF launch the new Davis Cup format in 2019, the BBC lost the FTA rights to Eurosport.
 The BBC had held these rights since the late 1990s.

+Football

+The BBC has occasionally shown the FIFA Club World Cup.
+In 2000 it showed Manchester United's campaign in what was the inaugural tournament and the BBC broadcast the 2019 and 2020 tournaments with Liverpool matches live on One (final) and Two (semi final) respectively in 2019.

+The Boat Race

+With the exception of between 2005 and 2009, when the coverage was on ITV, the BBC has shown the event since 1938.
+Previously shown as part of Grandstand, when the BBC regained the rights coverage was aired within a special Boat Race programme with Clare Balding hosted the coverage and, apart from in 2012, Andrew Cotter was the commentator.
+The race is also broadcast on BBC World News.
+Former commentators were Harry Carpenter and after his retirement, Barry Davies who described the action until the BBC lost the rights after the 2004 event.

+In October 2025 it was announced that coverage from the 2026 event will move to Channel 4.